 - 200 g ICE COLD Full Fat Cream Cheese (smooth, non-aerated)

 - 70 g Pure Icing Sugar

 - First make the chocolate ganache.
 Place chopped chocolate in a ceramic or glass bowl.

-- Add hot cream to chopped dark chocolate.
+- Add the hot cream to chopped dark chocolate.
 Stir well until fully combined and glossy.
+It's totally fine if the ganache splits a bit.
 Transfer to the fridge to cool down for at least 5 minutes.

 - Next make the frosting.
 Whip cold cream to stiff peaks with an electric hand mixer in a medium mixing bowl.

 - Beat in cold Cream Cheese till smooth.
 Scrape down sides of bowl and beat again till smooth and thickened.
 About 1 minute.